-The City of Kirkland is partnering with PPRC to initiate the Solarize Kirkland program that will help Kirkland’s residents be able to purchase affordable, clean energy to power their homes and businesses.
+The City of Kirkland partnered with PPRC to initiate the Solarize Kirkland program that helped Kirkland’s residents purchase affordable, clean energy to power their homes and businesses.

-By organizing a group purchase, or “bulk buy,” the campaign aims to help Kirkland residents and businesses achieve an affordable and successful solar installation.
+By organizing a group purchase, or “bulk buy,” the campaign helped Kirkland residents and businesses achieve an affordable and successful solar installation.
 This type of program has been widely successful across regions including Seattle, Snohomish County, and more broadly on a national scale, from Portland to New York – with savings as much as 20% on average when compared to acquiring solar systems independently.

-In bringing more solar power to Kirkland, PPRC is proud to partner with Puget Sound Energy, NW Sustainable Energy for Economic Development (SEED) and Solarize Washington.
+In bringing more solar power to Kirkland, PPRC was proud to partner with Puget Sound Energy, NW Sustainable Energy for Economic Development (SEED) and Solarize Washington.

 In June of 2015, Kirkland’s volunteer contractor selection committee chose Northwest Electric & Solar to be the exclusive contractor for the Kirkland Solarize campaign.
 Northwest Electric & Solar has an excellent reputation in the Seattle area for its professionalism and experience.